What is violent extremism?

 Learn more about Violent extremism.

-Countering Violent Extremism or “CVE” works to reduce the risk of politically, ideologically or religiously motivated violence.
-CVE is distinct from, but also complements, law enforcement approaches.
-CVE aims to reduce the likelihood of violent extremism by providing early intervention and support to individuals to address social, psychological or behavioural issues.
-It also aims to reduce the harmful consequences of violent extremism for society more broadly by building community cohesion and preparedness.
+CVE aims to reduce violent extremism by providing early intervention and support to individuals to address social, psychological or behavioural issues.
+It also focusses on building community cohesion, resilience and preparedness.

-Step Togethers primary focus is on diverting individuals away from violent extremism.
-We also support individuals in disengaging from violent extremism if they have already headed down that path.
-Unlike “deradicalisation” programs, we don’t argue ideology or police thought, but support individuals to move towards safe and healthy life pathways.
+Step Together's primary focus is on diverting individuals away from violent extremism through early intervention and education.
+We also support individuals in disengaging from violent extremism if they have already fallen prey to this influence.

 If you would like further advice and support on how best to help someone you care about, contact our Step Together helpline workers.